For general information consult the Graduate School

 - Note: The 108 credit requirement is for credits beyond the bachelor's degree; thus coursework credits from a recent MS degree may be counted.

 - Note: Full time enrollment is 12 credits per term in the academic year and 9 in the summer.
 Maximum load permitted is 16 credits.

 Students must prepare and submit to their committee an outline of the thesis project.
 This outline must be sufficiently detailed to enable the committee to evaluate the progress of the student on a yearly basis.

 Annual Meeting Requirements

 Students are required to meet yearly with their Graduate Committee to evaluate their progress.
-The Annual Graduate Student Progress Report Form must be completed by the student and major professor and returned to the Microbiology Graduate Student Advisor (Dr. Bruce Geller) by the end of December each year.
+The Annual Graduate Student Progress Report form must be completed by the second year (and beyond) student and major professor and returned to the Microbiology Graduate Student Advisor (Dr. Rebecca Vega-Thurber) by the end of December each year.
 Registration for winter term classes requires departmental approval, which will be given upon receipt of the completed progress report.